Does your grocery budget seem out of control? These tips will help you save money on groceries so you’ll have more to spend on other things.

 I don’t spend a lot of time on this but I do check the sale ads that come in the paper.
 Sometimes there are awesome deals that I might not have noticed at the grocery store.
-Just be careful not to buy things just because they are on sale.
+Just be careful not to buy things just because they are on sale or there’s no point in having a grocer budget.
 If you’re the only one in your family that eats watermelon, an amazing deal on whole watermelon won’t do you much good!

 7. Shop once a week

 This is another thing I started when I began meal planning and following a budget and it’s AWESOME!!!
 Why in the world did I wait so long to do this?
-Don’t get me wrong, I actually like grocery shopping…if I’m alone!
-However, 99% of the time I have two kids in tow and then it turns into a completely different experience.
-If you have kids, you know EXACTLY what I mean.
 I’ve been trying to plan my shopping when hubby’s at home to take care of the kids, make one big trip and not go again until the following week.
 I spend so much less than when I’d stop in several times a week just for one thing and end up spending $30.
 I highly recommend this tip!!!